zzalscv2/FFEA/doc/4-Tutorial/6-FFEAviewertut.md

 ## Loading your system

 When PyMOL loads, open the 'plugin' menu, and you should see a new option called 'FFEA loader'.
 This has a file menu that will allow you to select an FFEA script and load the FFEA script file, but before doing that, review the options.
-The model needs to be reloaded every time these settings are changed.
+Currently, the model needs to be reloaded every time these settings are changed.

 ![FFEA Viewer settings](viewer_2_settings.png "FFEA Viewer settings")

 The FFEA viewer settings are:
 * System name: abtitrary, used to identify the system in the PyMOL sidebar.
-* Springs: displays spring objects if checked.
+* Display: displays spring objects and pinned nodes if checked.
-* Pinned nodes: shows which nodes are pinned if checked.
-* Solid Type:
+* Show solid:
   * Plain solid renders the mesh in flat colours.
   * Material colours the mesh different depending on a user-selectable material parameter.
   * No solid does not display a solid mesh.
+* Show Mesh:
+  * Surface mesh renders a wireframe of the surface
+  * Whole mesh renders a wireframe that includes the internal elements
+  * No mesh does not display a wireframe mesh.
 * Indices:
   * Node Indices displays the indices of all the nodes, including the 2nd-order elements.
   * Node Indices (Linear) only displays the indices of the linear elements.
 In most cases, this is more useful, as displaying second-order nodes can make the image hard to read.
   * Element indices displays the indices of the elements.
   * Face indices displays the indices of the faces (surface elements) only.
   * No indices does not display indices.
+  * Clicking the 'add node psuedoatoms' button after the simulation is loaded will cause PyMOL to load a psuedoatom at the location of each node.
+Psuedoatoms can be targeted by all of PyMOL's regular analysis tools.
+For example, you can type `label all, name` into the PyMOL console.
-* Simulation Box:
+* Show Box:
   * Simulation box outline draws an outline of the simulation box - the simulation box is the volume which objects in the simulation can occupy.
   * Simulation box (whole) draws the entire box.
 * Loading type: